viktortholen/genre-prediction/index.md

 Since movies can have multiple genres, like for instance [Drama, Comedy] the classification will be a multi-label problem where multiple labels may be assigned to each instance.
 This is not a multi-class problem though as the classes are not mutually exclusive.
 A good way to describe the difference between them is that multi-class classification makes the assumption that each sample is assigned to one and only one label: a fruit can be either an apple or a pear but not both at the same time.
 While in multi-label classification, the fruit can be both an apple and a pear, or none of them.
 In the context of movie genres, the latter makes more sense.

-Before we start, let's import some libraries!

---libraries--

 ## Preprocessing

 In order to be able to use the dataset, we need to structure the dataset into a managable datastructure and clean up its content.
 The first thing that can be done is to remove empty/null rows in the dataset.
 Then we can start cleaning the plot description.
 Before any preprocessing we see in the wordcloud below, which represents the most frequent words in the text by the size of the word, that the words are not related to movies at all.